 From being an easy runs water in the first few years, the carp stock, as the fish have grown, has been managed.
 The lake now holds around 140 carp but even with this number of fish in four acres of water, the fishing can be moderately difficult at times.
 Having said that, blanks are extremely rare, and the size and quality of the fish means that even if just a few fish are feeding, there is a very good chance of something special during your trip.

-In order to have pristine conditioned fish that are catchable in daylight, since 2011 we have managed the lake with a restriction on the hours of fishing permitted - from 06:00 to 22:00.
+In order to have pristine conditioned fish that are catchable in daylight, since 2011 as part of our management strategy there has been a restriction on the hours of fishing from 06:00 to 22:00.
 This takes the pressure off the carp, and has ensured that they continue to feed well in daylight as they are not being pressured around the clock.
 One of many reasons why the fish at Les Croix are in such good condition.

-This restriction on fishing hours may not suit some, and we are well aware that many prefer to fish 24 hours a day, but we prefer anglers that care about the fish and not just their own results.
-Our less intensive fishery mangement strategy works well for us and our clients - those that prefer to catch pristine conditioned fish in daylight, and are happy to spend the late evening and nighttime relaxing in the comfort of the lakeside accommodation.
+This restriction on fishing hours may not suit everybody, as some prefer to fish 24 hours a day, No problem.
+Our less intensive fishery management strategy works well for us and our clients - those that prefer to catch pristine conditioned fish in daylight, and are happy to spend the late evening and night time relaxing in the comfort of the lakeside accommodation.

 Having had members of the British Carp Study Group fish here, proves that the venue is attractive to even those in the most experienced carp fishing circles.

 Since 2010 we have exclusively used Coppens pellets and in 2012 we began to use Elite Baits as the sole provider of boilies that are used here.
 Both food sources are of the highest quality, and are the only baits permitted.
 The post Brexit regulations covering the ban on transport of bait from the UK to Europe has meant that from 2022 we will be using a new supplier of quality boilies that are rolled here by a British firm in the local area.